-Comet is converging towards more automated approaches to ML, by adding predictive early stopping (not available with the free version of the software) and announcing Neural architecture search (coming in the future).
+Comet is converging towards more automated approaches to ML, by adding predictive early stopping (not available with the free version of the software) and announcing neural architecture search (coming in the future).

 Some of the Comet most notable features include:

-- Works well with existing ML libraries
+- Integrates with a bunch of ML libraries

 - Let’s you compare experiments—code, hyperparameters, metrics, predictions, dependencies, system metrics, and more